 - Check that all references in the text and in your reference list follow the rules of the journal

 Before you send your text to me, save it in Microsoft Word.
 In the case of a paper, let me know the name of the journal you will send it to.
-If it is a licentiate or doctoral thesis, send one chapter at a time.
+If it is a licentiate or doctoral thesis or a book, send one chapter at a time.